 Our founding partner, Denise Scatena, received the Deborah Baker PR Professional of the Year award from the PRSA San Diego Imperial Counties Chapter at its annual awards program held virtually on Dec.
 16, 2020.
 The recognition is given to a communications professional who is at the top of their game in our region.

-This award was initiated by PR Club of San Diego as the PR Professional of the Year Award and came into the Mark of Excellence Awards structure after the merger of the two organizations.
-In 2003 it was renamed the Deborah Baker PR Professional of the Year Award in honor of Deborah Baker, APR, who passed away just months after being selected to receive the honor in 2002.
+Originally, this award was established by PR Club of San Diego as the PR Professional of the Year Award and came into the PRSA San Diego’s Mark of Excellence Awards structure after the merger of the two organizations.
+In 2003, it was renamed the Deborah Baker PR Professional of the Year Award in honor of Deborah Baker, APR, who passed away just months after being selected to receive the honor in 2002.
 Baker was the director of communications for the Girl Scouts San Diego-Imperial Counties Council and was honored, among other things, for her work initiating “Operation Thin Mint” to send Girl Scout cookies to troops deployed overseas.
 The nomination criteria is an individual who in the course of the previous year, has achieved an outstanding public relations accomplishment in strategic planning, product or service introduction, issues management, advocacy or crisis.

 Here’s Denise’s personal statement on receiving the award from her peers:

 “It is with much appreciation and gratitude that I accept the Deb Baker PR Professional of the Year 2020 award from the PRSA San Diego Imperial Counties Chapter.

 Thank you to my team at Scatena Daniels Communications and community advocate JoAnn Fields for nominating me this year.

 To be a recipient of this award, named in honor of Deb Baker, who dedicated her life to philanthropy and civil service, is just amazing and humbling.